samthor/fast-text-encoding/README.md

 Install as "fast-text-encoding" via your favourite package manager.

+You only need this polyfill if you're supporting older browsers like IE, legacy Edge, ancient Chrome and Firefox, or Node before v11.

 ## Browser

 Include the minified code inside a `script` tag or as an ES6 Module for its side effects.